 By far the most popular activity in Glen Canyon National Recreation Area is boating.
 By private boat or by a rental from one of the park's concessioners, almost two million visitors enjoy the deep turquoise waters of Lake Powell.

 There are four marinas where you can launch your private vessel.

 There are fees for your boat to enter Glen Canyon National Recreation Area.

 Stay Safe!
 Know the rules and regulations for Lake Powell.

 Remember: Lake levels fluctuate throughout the year.
-The lake may be many feet higher in the summertime than it is in the wintertime, translating into a very different shoreline to contend with.
+The lake may be many feet higher in the summer than it is in the winter, translating into a very different shoreline to contend with.
 Use a good map to navigate.
 There are many unmarked underwater hazards in Lake Powell.
 Boating at night is not recommended.

 Use this map (PDF 408kB) to help locate floating restrooms/pumpout stations on Lake Powell.

 Children ages 12-17 who wish to operate a Personal Watercraft (PWC) in Utah must take a certification course in order to do so.

 The class is held at the Utah State Parks building at Wahweap and at the Visitor Center in Bullfrog.
 Fill out the Registration Form, and call 928-645-2344 to attend the next class.